x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-message-approval.md

 ## Questions and answers

- **What's the difference between the approver and owner of a distribution group?**
+### What's the difference between the approver and owner of a distribution group?

 The owner of a distribution group is responsible for managing the distribution group membership.
 For example, a person in IT might be the owner of a distribution group called All Employees, but only the Human Resources manager might be set up as the moderator.
 Also, messages that the owner sends to the distribution group do not need to be approved by a moderator.

- **What happens when the moderator or approver sends a message to the distribution group?**
+### What happens when the moderator or approver sends a message to the distribution group?

 The message goes directly to the group, bypassing the approval process.

- **What happens when only a subset of recipients needs approval?**
+### What happens when only a subset of recipients needs approval?

 You can send a message to a group of recipients where only a subset of the recipients requires approval.
 Consider a message that's sent to 12 recipients, one of which is a moderated distribution group.
 The message is automatically split into two copies.
 One message is delivered immediately to the 11 recipients that don't require approval, and the second message is submitted to the approval process for the moderated distribution group.
 If a message is intended for more than one moderated recipient, a separate copy of the message is automatically created for each moderated recipient and each copy goes through the appropriate approval process.

- **What if my distribution group contains moderated recipients that require approval?**
+### What if my distribution group contains moderated recipients that require approval?

 A distribution group can include moderated recipients that also require approval.
 In this case, after the message to the distribution group is approved, a separate approval process occurs for each moderated recipient that's a member of the distribution group.
 However, you can also enable the automatic approval of the distribution group members after the message to the moderated distribution group is approved.
 To do this, you use the _BypassNestedModerationEnabled_ parameter on the [Set-DistributionGroup](/powershell/module/exchange/set-distributiongroup) cmdlet.

- **Is this process different if we have our own Exchange servers?**
+### Is this process different if we have our own Exchange servers?

-By default, one arbitration mailbox is used for each Exchange organization.
+By default, one arbitration mailbox is used for each on-premises Exchange organization.
 If you have your own Exchange servers and need more arbitration mailboxes for load balancing, follow the instructions for adding arbitration mailboxes in [Manage and troubleshoot message approval](ttroubleshoot-message-approval.md).
 Arbitration mailboxes are system mailboxes and don't require an Exchange license.

 ## Need more info?